Coleridge-Initiative/big-data-and-social-science/docs/13-ChapterWorkbooks.md

 -   Parse a name string into first, middle, and last names using Python's `split` method and regular expressions,

--   Use and evaluate the results of common computationalstring comparison algorithms including Levenshtein distance,Levenshtein--Damerau distance, and Jaro--Winkler distance,
+-   Use and evaluate the results of common computational string comparison algorithms including Levenshtein distance, Levenshtein--Damerau distance, and Jaro--Winkler distance,

--   Understand the Fellegi--Sunter probabilistic record linkagemethod, with step-by-step implementation guide.
+-   Understand the Fellegi--Sunter probabilistic record linkage method, with step-by-step implementation guide.

-### Machine Learning
+#### Machine Learning

 In the Machine Learning workbook you will train a machine learning model to predict missing information, working through the process of cleaning